 Chicken thighs on a white counter next to bowls of kale, Parmesan, orzo, spices, sun-dried tomatoes, lemons, and other ingredients.

-• Veggies – shallots and chopped kale.
+• Veggies – shallots give this recipe a sweet onion flavor and chopped kale adds some greenery.

 • Spices – onion powder, garlic powder, smoked paprika, sage, garlic, fresh thyme, and red pepper flakes.